Chart Color Schemes

 AreaSearch assessment of residential development activity positions Old Bar among the top 25% of areas assessed nationwide

-The area has around 109 people per dwelling approval.
-According to AreaSearch's latest quarterly estimate, Old Bar is projected to grow by approximately 2,018 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth.
+According to AreaSearch's latest quarterly estimate, Old Bar is expected to grow by 2,198 residents through to 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the area.

 Frequently Asked Questions - Development